 Janice has been interested in watercolour painting since she was a teen.
 Retirement provided her with the time to pursue this hobby.
 A variety of art classes have enhanced her skills and given her the opportunity to form new friendships.
 She loves to capture the beauty of nature in her work and particularly enjoys painting florals.
 Recently she has been experimenting with botanical art.
 Watercolour has given Janice a new passion and she hopes you enjoy seeing her paintings as much as she enjoyed creating them.

 Asoke is a poet, painter, writer, musician and a humanist.
-He received his fine arts training from European and Canadian painters.
-He's had 17 solo and numerous group exhibitions.
+He is a Mechanical Engineer with an MBA and has two diplomas in fine arts.
+Asoke has had 21 solo Art Exhibitions in America, Europe and Asian cities and numerous group exhibitions.
 His paintings include Canadian native themes and also very abstract forms and shapes.
 His paintings adorn many homes in Denmark, Switzerland, Seattle, Toronto, Montreal, Hamilton, Mumbai and Kolkata.
-Asoke can be contacted at: firstname.lastname@example.org or www.asokecreations.blogspot.com
+Asoke can be contacted at: email@example.com or www.asokecreations.blogspot.com

 Shelley has been a professional artist since her mid-twenties.
 Her work has included that of a graphic designer, illustrator and art director.
 She graduated from the University of Alberta with a Bachelor of Fine Arts.
 Painting has always been her first love.
 Light and colour are the two predominant elements that she brings to her paintings.
 Her work has ranged from portraiture and figurative through charcoal and pencil rendering.
 Although having a tendency towards realism her love of impressionism has a bold impact on her artistic style.
 Shelley hopes never to be coralled into just one look or technique.
 You can see more of Shelly's paintings on her website: shelleycinnamon.com.

-Anna specializes in large urban and rural landscapes as well as floral studies.
-Originally a watercolour artist, Anna switched to mainly using acrylics a few years ago and has not looked back.
+Anna specializes in large acrylic urban and rural landscapes as well as florals.
 “Acrylics allow for an uninhibited, bold use of colour and more freedom of expression”.
 Anna finds lots of inspiration for her paintings from her home city of Toronto, her travels and her neighbour’s gardens.
 Since she works from photographs, you will often find her “on the hunt” with her digital camera on hand.
-Anna sells her work in local shows, the Beach Studio Tour, Antony's Gallery in Whitby or through commissions.
-More of Anna's paintings can be seen on her website: www.annaclarey.com and she can be contacted via email: email@example.com.
+Anna sells her work in local shows, the Beach Studio Tour, various galleries or through commissions.
+More of Anna's paintings can be seen on her website: www.annaclarey.com and she can be contacted via email: firstname.lastname@example.org.
 You can also follow Anna on facebook: http://facebook.com/AnnaClareyFineArtist